bradcush/document/README.md

 # Document

-Sample Visual Studio Code extension
+Visual Studio Code extension for viewing documentation directly inside VS Code using a webview.
+Documentation is supported for most programming languages based on the current file type and seclected symbol in the focused document.

 ## Running the project